chip-js/chip/README.md

 ## What others are saying

 Dan Matthews:
-> FWIW, Chip 2 is seriously excellent stuff.
+> Chip 2 is seriously excellent stuff.
 I'm thoroughly impressed.
-Reels like it felt when I went from KnockoutJS to Angular 1.
-Orders of magnitude better than what I was doing before.<br>
+Feels like it felt when I went from KnockoutJS to Angular 1.
+Orders of magnitude better than what I was doing before.<br>...<br>
   The mixins along with the chainability of `attached`, `detached` and `created` is making my source so freaking clean.

 ## The pieces